Sunday Package

 Our 8:15am Chapel Service is designed to be accessible to those who seek to know more about God and church as well as those who are long-time believers.
 The more intimate worship space and service rest on the timeless traditions of the global church as well as leaves open room for simplicity and creativity in our multicultural worship response.
 We sit at tables to worship in community and take communion weekly together as the body of Christ.

 In our 10:30am Sanctuary Service, we engage with a diversity of cultures and languages as we worship and study the Word of our Diverse God together.
 You are welcome to make a joyful noise and join us in singing in a language other than your own!
 Our preaching team is made up of different cultural and language backgrounds, so we are blessed with Sundays when the preaching is in a different language than English, with live translation.
 Our non-native English-speaking church members do this weekly, so the larger church sharing this experience is important to to being a missional, multicultural community in Christ. 한국어 통역이 있습니다 y traducción en español.
-Nursery care for ages 0-3, Kids programming for ages Pre-K to 5th Grade, and Youth programming for 6th-12th Grade are also available during this service.
+Nursery care for ages 0-3, Kids programming for ages Pre-K to 5th Grade, and Youth programming for 6th-12th Grade are also available.

-Sermon Summary
+Sermon Recap

 Discussion Questions